 You will use the Entrant Status Check system to find out whether or not you have been selected for the opportunity to apply for a green card in the DV Lottery.
-To learn more about this see, “How Will You Know if You Have Been Selected for the DV Lottery?”
+To learn more about this see, How Will You Know if You Have Been Selected for the DV Lottery?

 If you are one of the lucky winners, you will receive a receipt number for the geographic location of your country and instructions on how to apply for your green card.
 There are six geographic regions: Africa, Asia, Europe, North America, Oceania, and South America and the Caribbean.
 Winners will be instructed to check the DOS Visa Bulletin to learn when their cutoff numbers appear under the appropriate region (or in some instances, their country).
 You'll need to look at the chart for the Diversity Immigrant (DV) Category.

 For example, if you live in Asia and your number is 6,500 and the Visa Bulletin shows the number 7,000, you are ready to go.
-If your number is higher than the one listed (such as 8,000), you will need to check the next month's bulletin to see if the number listed is 8,000 or higher.
+If your number is higher than the one listed (such as 8,000), you will need to check the next month's bulletin to see whether the number listed is 8,000 or higher.

 If the Visa Bulletin for the upcoming month is published early, and your number is called there, you can apply at that time.
 Often the next month's bulletin is published a month in advance.
 For example, the June bulletin may be published sometime in May.
 If your number is called in the June bulletin in May, you can submit your application in May.